-wo African-American teens have come forward saying that they have been victims of hair discrimination and denied employment at Six Flags Over Texas?
+Wo African-American teens have come forward saying they have been victims of hair discrimination and denied employment at Six Flags Over Texas?

-Both young adults claim they were informed they could cut their hair if they desired to paintings at the famous Arlington leisure park.
+Both young adults claim they were informed they could cut their hair if they desired to paint at the famous Arlington Leisure Park.

-In an interview with WFAA Channel 8, sixteen-yr-old Brandon Kobe Pierce said employers pulled him to the side following his meeting, and stated, ‘You could have to cut your hair, or we will rent you at Six Flags.”
+In an interview with WFAA Channel 8, sixteen-year-old Brandon Kobe Pierce said employers pulled him to the side following his meeting and stated, ‘You could have to cut your hair, or we will rent you at Six Flags.”

 READ MORE: High college referee who pressured wrestler to reduce dreadlocks near litigation

-Pierce’s mother, who joined him for the on-air interview, says that Pierce’s grandfather as soon as worked at the park, and the family turned into waiting for the keen youngster’s employment.
+Pierce’s mother, who joined him for the on-air interview, says that Pierce’s grandfather, as soon as he worked at the park, the family turned into waiting for the keen youngster’s employment.
 “We endorsed him to visit Six Flags.
-We counted down the days,” the mom of the high college junior advised Channel eight.
+We counted down the days,” the mom of the high college junior advised Channel Eight.

-Pierce found out that he’s had the identical hair fashion due to the fact an infant, and that although the park allows ladies employees to have lengthy hair “pulled again into a bun,” that such “extreme” hairstyles are forbidden on guys.
+Pierce found out that he’s had the identical hair fashion because he was an infant and that although the park allows ladies employees to have lengthy hair “pulled again into a bun,” such “extreme” hairstyles are forbidden on guys.

-“If girls are capable of wear their hair pulled returned and they can have it long, then guys shouldn’t reduce their hair,” Pierce remarked.
+“If girls can wear their hair pulled back and they can have it long, then guys shouldn’t reduce their hair,” Pierce remarked.

-Pierce’s decision to come back ahead with his story become stimulated by a 17-yr-old who went viral for his discriminatory stumble upon with the park.
-Last weekend, the mother of 17-yr-antique Kerion Washington, Karis Washington, published to Facebook that her son turned into became down a process at Six Flags Arlington due to his dreadlocks.
+Pierce’s decision to come back ahead with his story became stimulated by a 17-year-old who went viral for his discriminatory stumble upon the park.
+Last weekend, the mother of 17-year-old-antique Kerion Washington, Karis Washington, published on Facebook that her son went down a process at Six Flags Arlington due to his dreadlocks.

-“I spoke with the HR Supervisor, and he or she said they gave him the possibility to return lower back while he doesn’t have dreads … she said dreads are NOT allowed however he could have braids. — and said they are an excessive coiffure — she also went on and as compared them to tattoos and piercings,” Washington said in her submit.
+“I spoke with the HR Supervisor, and they said they allowed him to return his lower back while he doesn’t have dreads … she said dreads are NOT allowed; however, he could have braids. — and said they are an excessive coiffure — she also went on and compared them to tattoos and piercings,” Washington said in her submission.

 Washington, who didn’t respond to requests for an interview from the news outlet, also commented on Facebook about Pierce’s situation.